Human uses of reptiles: Food and other products

-Iguana meat is popular in Mexico, a traditional food for thousands of years.
-Their eggs taken from pregnant females are a special delicacy.

-Sea turtles, fresh water turtles, and tortoises have been eaten since prehistoric times.
-Because they are generally slow moving and defenseless they present an easily exploitable meat source.

-Sea turtle eggs harvested from beaches have always been a part of local diets where they are laid; eggs are often traded and sold inland as a commodity.
-Adult sea turtles are harpooned or speared and used for meat, fat and the shell.

-"Tortoise shell" is usually a product of a sea turtle shell.
-This is used in decorative items.

-The oil processed from the fat is sold as turtle oil, and is used in beauty products.

-Fresh water turtles are also exploited for food in the form of soup and live animals.
-Turtle soup as a canned luxury item was once the source of large "fisheries" on the Chesapeake Bay and the San Francisco Bay.
-This resulted in the near-elimination of the Diamond-back Terrapin, and the Pacific Pond Turtle in their respective estuaries.

 Turtle meat is considered a delicacy in Asian cuisine, while turtle soup was once highly prized in English cuisine also.

 Turtle plastrons (shells) are widely used in traditional Chinese medicine; hundreds of tons of them are imported into Taiwan each year.

-In the modern day the demand for live fresh water turtles for consumption in South East Asia, and particularly China has resulted in a worldwide market that is threatening a great number of species.
-A few are farmed, but the vast majority are collected from the wild.

-Land tortoises are eaten for their meat, and have their shells used in various applications as vessels, rattles, fetishes, and art objects.

 Crocodile meat is occasionally eaten as an "exotic" delicacy in the western world.
 Alligator meat is farmed for human consumption in the United States.

 Snake soup is made in Cantonese cuisine.
 In Indonesia, drinking snake blood is believed to increase sexual virility.
 Snake wine (蛇酒) is an alcoholic beverage produced by infusing whole snakes in rice wine or grain alcohol.
 The drink was first recorded to have been consumed in China during the Western Zhou dynasty and considered an important curative and believed to reinvigorate a person according to Traditional Chinese medicine.
 Snake meat is rarely used in western cuisine, but rattlesnake meat is eaten in Texas.